emily-hardy/org-config/README.md

 <p align="center">
 <h1>osTicket - Example Configuration for Organization</h1>
 I created and configured a ticketing system for a ficticious organization using the open-source help desk ticketing system, osTicket.
-In the next repository, " .<br />
+In the next repository, "osTicket: Example," I use the system to service a user-submitted ticket.<br />

 <h2>Environments and Technologies Used</h2>